authsec/DEVONthink/PDF/README.md

-# PDF Write Protection Removal
+# Remove PDF Write Protection

 This script removes PDF write protection.
 This is especially useful if you are dealing with PDFs that you want to annotate, but are forced to copy, since the